 "Flood Insurance Rate Map" or "FIRM" means an official map of a community on which the Federal Emergency Management Agency ("FEMA") has delineated the appropriate areas of flood hazards.
 The 1% chance of probable inundation, also known as the 100-year flood plain, is depicted on these maps.
 The "100-year flood plain" (or 1% chance of probable inundation) as shown on the FIRM is the estimated geographical area that would be flooded by a rain storm of such intensity to statistically have a one percent chance of occurring in any given year.
 Generally speaking, homes must be built above the 100-year flood plain in order to meet local regulatory requirements and to be eligible for federal flood insurance.
 An engineering or regulatory determination that an area is above the 100-year flood plain is not an assurance that homes built in such area will not be flooded, and a number of neighborhoods in the greater Houston area that are above the 100-year flood plain have flooded multiple times in the last several years.
-According to the Engineer, none of the existing development or future developable acreage is within the 100-year flood plain.
-Willow Fork of Buffalo Bayou runs through the District and portions of the District adjacent to this area will remain in the flood plain as undevelopable acreage.
+According to the Engineer, approximately 32.86 acres within the District are within the 100-year flood plain including approximately 6.97 developable acres within Anserra, Section Seven, which is expected to be removed by a FEMA Letter of Map Revision based upon fill, and approximately 25.89 acres within the 230 ft. ultimate right-of-way of Willow Fork of Buffalo Bayou, which will remain in the 100-year flood plain as undevelopable acreage.
 See "THE DISTRICT-Land Use" and "INVESTMENT CONSIDERATIONS-Extreme Weather Events."